chenzhihuai/chenzhihuai.github.io/index.md

 ## About
-Zhihuai Chen is a Ph.D. of Institute of Computing Technology, Chinese Academy of Sciences.
-Now he works as researcher at Huawei and his interests lie in topics like heuristic search algorithm.
+Zhihuai Chen is a senior engineer at Huawei, and mainly focus on research topics like online scheduling and heuristic search algorithm.

 ## Education
 - 2009 - 2013 : Bachelor at College of Mathematics and Computer Science,Fuzhou University